fresheneesz/bip-efficient-bitcoin-vaults/SAS-with-emulated-bbv-and-witness-secret.md

 # Succinct Atomic Swaps With Emulated OP_BBV Without Altcoin Timelock

-This is very similar to [Succinct Atomic Swaps With OP_BBV](SAS-with-op-bbv.md), however it can be done if the altcoin does not support timelocks.
-Note the same notation is used as in that write up.
+The [SAS with OP_BBV without Altcoin Timelock](SAS-with-op-bbv-and-witness-secret.md) can be emulated using [this emulation technique](bip-beforeblockverify.md#emulation-with-absolute-and-relative-timelocks).
+This has the downside that

 This allows these simple Succinct Atomic Swaps with one chain not supporting timelocks at the expense of backup complexity for the party receiving the coin that doesn't support time locks, Alice, and the ability for Bob to prevent Alice from accessing those coins until Bob spends his coins.